CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMetricsMetricsExploration.md

 ```

 ### -Granularity
-The time unit in which the metrics will be aggregated into.
+Time unit for aggregating the metrics.

 ```yaml
 Type: string